Meifeng1510/LuauDocs/Table/Guide/LuauTableLengthInDepth.md

 **Step 2: Computing Optimal Array Sizes**

-- At index 1, there are 1 index total, which is above ⌊1/2⌋ (0) so 1 is the current most optimal size
+- At index 1, there is 1 index total, which is above ⌊1/2⌋ (0) so 1 is the current most optimal size
-- From index 1 to 2, there are 2 index total, which is above ⌊2/2⌋ (1) so 2 is the current most optimal size
+- From index 1 to 2, there are 2 indices total, which is above ⌊2/2⌋ (1) so 2 is the current most optimal size
-- From index 1 to 4, there are 3 index total, which is above ⌊4/2⌋ (2) so 4 is the current most optimal size
+- From indices 1 to 4, there are 3 indices total, which is above ⌊4/2⌋ (2) so 4 is the current most optimal size
-- From index 1 to 8, there are 4 index total, which isn't above ⌊8/2⌋ (4) so 4 is still the most optimal size
+- From index 1 to 8, there are 4 indices total, which isn't above ⌊8/2⌋ (4) so 4 is still the most optimal size
-- From index 1 to 16, there are 5 index total, which isn't above ⌊16/2⌋ (8) so 4 is still the most optimal size
+- From index 1 to 16, there are 5 indices total, which isn't above ⌊16/2⌋ (8) so 4 is still the most optimal size
-- Since we counted all the indice, we now have the highest optimal size
+- Since we counted all the indices, we now have the highest optimal size

 Thus, the final optimal size is 4.